 Travel is safe, but you have to be prepared for an emergency.
 Though most vacationers are quite happy, there is always the chance of some unexpected mishap or another.
 Peru is quite safe for travel and exploration, but you have to be aware of the risks you face.

-Peru is well known for political unrest.
-It might affect your tour itinerary and throw off your schedule.
+Peru faces political unrest at times.
+It might affect your tour itinerary and disrupt your schedule.
 The hotel staff is known to provide the best and most current help and advice.
 Do not wander out into the middle of any agitations, processions, or protest marches.

 Peru Travel Medical Insurance for International Travelers – FAQs